Slow-Cooker Turkey Breast with Gravy

 - 1/2 cup water

-- Mix first five ingredients in a small bowl.
+- Mix the first 5 ingredients in a small bowl.
 Place vegetables in a 6- or 7-qt. slow cooker; top with turkey.
 Rub turkey with seasoning mixture.

 - Cook, covered, on low until a thermometer inserted in turkey reads at least 170°, 5-6 hours.
 Remove from slow cooker; let stand, covered, 15 minutes before slicing.

 - Meanwhile, strain cooking juices into a small saucepan.
 Mix flour and water until smooth; stir into cooking juices.
 Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Serve with turkey.

 Nutrition Facts6 ounces cooked turkey with 3 tablespoons gravy : 200 calories, 1g fat (0 saturated fat), 117mg cholesterol, 270mg sodium, 2g carbohydrate (0 sugars, 0 fiber), 43g protein.
 Diabetic exchanges: 6 lean meat.